nerikhman/cusend/tests/execution/detail/README.md

-This directory contains unit tests exercising functionality defined beneath the `cusend/execution` directory.
+This directory contains unit tests exercising implementation details defined beneath the `cudex/detail` directory.

+These tests are intended to test implementation details complex and encapsulated enough to be validated independently of public functionality.

 For example, To build and execute a single test program named `foo`:

     $ make test.foo

-To build and execute all test programs in the current directory:
+To build and execute all test programs:

     $ make test

-To build and execute all test programs in a subdirectory named `subdirectory/` (note the trailing slash):

-    $ make subdirectory/

-To build and execute all test programs in all subdirectories rooted in the current directory:

-    $ make all

-Protip: to get color-coded build output, pipe to `ccze`:

-    $ make all | ccze -A

 # Details